Joseph Dadoune: Solo and group exhibitions

+Among the group exhibitions and international fairs in which he has taken part, we can mention the FIAC and the Pernod-Ricard Foundation in Paris, the Tel Aviv Museum of Fine Arts and the Israel Museum in Jerusalem, the Busan Biennial in South Korea, Le Louvre Lens, the Universidad Nacional de Tres de Febrero in Argentina and the Ras Al Khaimah Fine Arts Festival in the United Arab Emirates.

+Works in public collections

-Dadoune's works are included in the collections of Centre Georges Pompidou, the Louvre, and FNAC in Paris, as well as FRAC Normandy Rouen, the Israel Museum, Jerusalem, and Petach Tikva Museum of Art, Israel.
+Dadoune's works are included in the collections of Centre Georges Pompidou, the Louvre, and FIAC in Paris, as well as FRAC Normandy Rouen, the Israel Museum, Jerusalem, and Petach Tikva Museum of Art, Israel.